 Yes!
 We expect all counselors to actively participate in program activities.
 This includes supervision of the campers, assisting other program staff, and participating!
 We expect the campers to always come first in participation since camp is for the camper.
 Each counselor must help campers participate in every activity.

-Staff is paid hourly and will receive a paycheck on a bi-weekly basis.
+Staff is paid hourly and will receive a paycheck on a bi-monthly basis.

-If you have any further questions before your arrival at Camp Redwing, please reach out to Christine “Summer” Swain, Outdoor Program Specialist, at cswain@gswpa.org.
+If you have further questions before your arrival at Camp Redwing or Camp Hawthorne Ridge, please reach out to Ian Brown at ibrown@gswpa.org.

 Please note: Along with being a Day Camp Counselor, you may also be an Activity Specialist who typically runs two-hour shifts during the evening, on weekends, and during the day when camp is not running.
 Activities include canoeing, archery, and lifeguarding.